 Download guide below for other tools you can use to aid communication.

-Wondering what happens during a visit?
-Watch our video to hear two UK based teachers share highlights of their visit to a partner school in Sierra Leone:
+Watch our video to hear two UK based teachers share highlights of their communication with a partner school in Sierra Leone: